MoBehtash/MoBehtash/README.md

 <!-- ======================================================== -->
 <h2>:books: Select Peer-Reviewed Research Publications: </h2>
 <!-- ======================================================== -->
+These are some of the works of mine that I have published during graduate school and after.
+The listed publications have strong applications in vehicle dynamics and automotive design.
+All of my publications (including those not listed here) are in my Google Scholar account, linked below.
+<h3> </h3>
 - <b> Automotive Systems Design </b>

   - [PHEV Powertrain Design and Control Considering Vehicle Performance Metrics](https://link.springer.com/article/10.1007/s00158-019-02264-0)